emerichunter/pgarsenal/pg_perfadvisor/README.md

 `last_analyze_vacuum.sql` tells you which tables never had vacuum or analyze (auto or manual)

-`bgwriter_vs_chkpt_snapshots.sql` is for creating and monitoring snapshots of pg_stat_bgwriter view.
+`bgwriter_vs_chkpt_snapshots.sql` is for creating and monitoring snapshots of pg_stat_bgwriter view raw data.
--- Buffer, background writer, and checkpoint activity
+This means buffer, background writer, and checkpoint activity.
+Go check `/pg_bgwritercollector` for aggregates and human readable output.

 `shared_buffers_gsmith.sql` is more nuanced as it prints out buffers by group.
 It also differenciates them between clean and dirty